yardstick17/BlogConnectingDots/content/RediSchoolBerlin/basic_datatypes_in_python.md

 TypeError: 'str' object does not support item assignment

 ```
+This means once a string objects is created, it cannot be changed which makes them `immutable`.

 ### **LIST**

 A list is a ordered sequence of items.
 The items can be of any data types.
 ```python
 >>> x = [1, 'hello world', 1.2]